Reconfigurable Intelligent Surface-Assisted Massive MIMO: Favorable Propagation, Channel Hardening, and Rank Deficiency: Solution

-which the equality holds if the covariance matrix is full-rank that happens in rich scattering environments.
-In contrast, RIS is beneficial to a propagation environment suffering from the rank deficiency issue. \textbf{The fourth lesson learned}: The rank deficiency can be explicitly observed by analyzing the eigenvalues of each covariance matrix.
+which the equality holds, for example, if the covariance matrix is full-rank that happens in rich scattering environments.
+In contrast, RIS is beneficial to a propagation environment suffering from the rank deficiency issue.

+\textbf{The third lesson learned}: The rank deficiency can be explicitly observed by analyzing the eigenvalues of each covariance matrix.
 Moreover, RIS can be potentially utilized to compensate for the rank deficiency appearing in Massive MIMO communications.

-\section{Example: Rayleigh Fading Channels}
+\subsection{Example: Rayleigh Fading Channels}

 This section considers a spatially correlated Rayleigh model, which is aligned with a BS radiating isotropically in RIS.
 All the channels between the BS and user~$k$ are defined as

 where $\widetilde{\mathbf{H}} \in \mathbb{C}^{M \times N}, \tilde{\mathbf{g}}_k \in \mathbb{C}^{N},$ and $\tilde{\mathbf{u}}_k \in \mathbb{C}^{M}$ represent the small-scale fading matrix/vectors whose elements are independent and identically distributed $\mathcal{CN}(0,1)$; $\mathbf{R_s} \in \mathbb{C}^{M \times M}, \mathbf{R}_{si} \in \mathbb{C}^{N \times N}, \mathbf{R}_{ik} \in \mathbb{C}^{N \times N}$, and $\mathbf{R}_k \in \mathbb{C}^{M \times M}$ represent the covariance matrices.
 With a limited scatterer number at the BS, we can model the corresponding covariance matrices by, for instance, the approximate Gaussian local scattering model \cite{massivemimobook} such that the $(m,n)-$th element is given as